 A lot of the monthly lease factors mentioned above can be applied here too such as the type of equipment and usage.
 You still have to make monthly payments and have the possibility of adding a maintenance agreement.
 The only difference is that your payments will be slightly higher than a lease.
 Another factor to consider is that you will not build any equity on this device which means that the company will not have the option to keep the machine once the agreement has ended.

 If you’re still unsure whether you should lease or rent your office equipment, we encourage you to speak with one of our experts today.
 Our professionals will run an analysis to assess your organization’s specific needs.
-In the off chance you got wrangled into a bad lease agreement, we encourage you to take advantage of our free upgrade program for new customers.
+In the off chance you got wrangled into a bad lease agreement, we encourage you to take advantage of our Free Upgrade program for new customers.
+Now if you’ve been using small ink jet printers to manage your business in the Orange County, Los Angeles County, or San Bernardino County but you are now in need of a commercial copier plan that won’t break the bank, then please check out our Starter Package promotion for business owners that qualify.
 Ask one of our friendly staff for more information.